toddledev/documentation/docs/11-formulas/05-global-formulas/index.md

 ## Custom code formulas

-Custom code formulas extend the capabilities of standard the standard formula editor by allowing you to write JavaScript directly.
+Custom code formulas extend the capabilities of the standard formula editor by allowing you to write JavaScript directly.
 This enables you to implement functionality that isn't available through the built-in formula components.

 ![Custom code formula|16/9](global-custom-code-formula.webp){https://toddle.dev/projects/docs_examples/branches/main/formulas/hasValue?canvas-height=800&canvas-width=800&rightpanel=attributes}